(noun) A thing with distinct and independent existence.

 Throughout, the dancers dance alone, in duets, in groups, all together.
 Sometimes they are segregated by gender but, ultimately, gender appears to be irrelevant to what is danced by whom.
 Men pair off to dance together, lifting and supporting each other, before dancing with women.
 Then there may be several couples dancing – sometimes in unison all doing the same, sometimes not.
 The sensuality of the movement remains the same, whoever is involved, and there is always a sense of interconnectivity, relatedness, unity.

 The question as to whether there is more that makes us the same than there is that makes us different, or whether there is more that makes us different than makes us the same seems to be touched upon in Entity.
-We all have bodies and we all have minds.
+Everyone has a body and everyone has a mind.
 Nonetheless, we are all different so these elements (if they are indeed separate entities) must combine in different ways.
 This idea is introduced through the very act of exploring movement possibilities but also through the innovative music and design features.

 Dancers: Catarina Carvalho, Travis Clausen-Knight, Alvaro Dule, Louis McMiller, Daniela Neugebauer, James Pett, Fukiko Takase, Po-Lin Tung and Jessica Wright.

-> For upcoming performances at Laban Theatre visit http://www.trinitylaban.ac.uk/whats-on.
+For upcoming performances at Laban Theatre, visit the venue’s website.